Miss Earth: Host countries

 The pageant was held in the Philippines every year from 2001 to 2009.
 Miss Earth 2006 was scheduled to be held in Santiago, Chile on November 15, 2006, but the host country failed to meet the requirements of the host committee; the pageant was moved back to the Philippines.

-In 2008, the pageant was held for the first time outside Metropolitan Manila.
-It was held at the Clark Expo Amphitheater in Angeles City, Pampanga on November 9, 2008.
+In 2008, the pageant was held for the first time outside Metro Manila.
+It was held at the Clark Expo Amphitheater in Angeles City, Pampanga.
+Miss Earth 2009, marked the first time that the final was held outside Luzon; in Boracay in Malay, Aklan.

-In 2009, the pageant took place for the first time outside Luzon Island.
-The coronation night venue for Miss Earth 2009 was held at the Boracay Ecovillage Resort and Convention Center in the Island of Boracay, Philippines.

 In 2010, the pageant finally took place for the first time outside the Philippines.
-The coronation night venue for Miss Earth 2010 was held at the Vinpearl Land Amphitheater at Nha Trang, Vietnam.
+The coronation night venue for Miss Earth 2010 was held in Nha Trang, Vietnam.

 In 2011, the pageant was scheduled to be held on December 3, 2011, at the Impact, Muang Thong Thani, Bangkok, Thailand but due to flood situation in Thailand, Carousel Productions decided to move the Miss Earth 2011 pageant venue back to Manila, Philippines.

 In 2012, the pageant was supposed to be held in Bali, Indonesia but the organizers did not meet the minimum requirements on time, so it was moved back to the Philippines.
 Miss Earth 2012 was held on November 24, 2012, at the Palace in Muntinlupa, Philippines.

-In 2015, the pageant was held for the first time in Europe at Marx Halle in Vienna, Austria.
+Miss Earth 2015 was held for the first time in Europe at Marx Halle in Vienna, Austria.

 On July 18, 2022, vice-president of Miss Earth organization Lorraine Schuck announced that Miss Earth 2023 will be held in Vietnam for the second time.